Geri on Facebook

-Prior to writing, Geri served for nine years as a Naval Intelligence Officer after graduating from the United States Naval Academy in Annapolis, MD.
-While on active duty Geri earned her Master’s Degree in Information Systems from the United States Naval Postgraduate School in Monterey, CA. Geri served as the Aviation/Anti-Submarine Warfare Intelligence officer for a P-3C squadron during which time she deployed to South America, Europe, and Greenland.
+Prior to writing, Geri served for nine years after graduating from Annapolis.
+While on active duty she earned her Master’s Degree in Information Systems from the United States Naval Postgraduate School in Monterey, CA. She served as the Aviation/Anti-Submarine Warfare Intelligence officer for a P-3C squadron during which time she deployed to South America, Europe, and Greenland.
 She was the first female Intel officer on the East Coast to earn Naval Aviation Observer Wings.
 Geri also did a tour in the war on drugs, working with several different government and law enforcement agencies.

 and Notable Career Highlights: